Manco Inca Yupanqui: Origin and enthronement

 After ten months (see the siege of Cuzco), Manco retreated to the nearby fortress of Ollantaytambo in 1537.
-Here Manco successfully defended attacks by the Spaniards in the battle of Ollantaytambo.
+Here Manco successfully defended attacks by the Spaniards in the January 1537 battle of Ollantaytambo.

 Manco coordinated his siege of Cusco with one on Lima, led by one of his captains, Quiso Yupanqui.
-The Incans were able to defeat four relief expeditions sent by Francisco Pizarro from Lima.
+The Incas were able to defeat four relief expeditions sent by Francisco Pizarro from Lima.
 This resulted in the death of nearly 500 Spanish soldiers.
 Some Spaniards were captured and sent to Ollantaytambo.

 Alonso de Alvarado was sent by Pizarro to Cusco, but upon his arrival at Abancay, he and his army were captured by Rodrigo Orgóñez in the Battle of Abancay.
 This was the beginning of the first civil war between the conquistadors.

 Abandoning Ollantaytambo (and effectively giving up the highlands of the empire), Manco Inca retreated to Vitcos and finally to the remote jungles of Vilcabamba, where he founded the Neo-Inca State which lasted until the death of Túpac Amaru in 1572.
 From there, he continued his attacks against the Wankas (one of the most important allies of the Spaniards), having some success after fierce battles, and to the highlands of present-day Bolivia, where after many battles his army was defeated.

 The Spaniards crowned his younger half brother Paullu Inca as puppet Sapa Inca after his retreat for his valuable help in that last campaign.
-The Spanish succeeded in capturing Manco's sister-wife, Cura Ocllo, and had her brutally murdered in 1539.
+The Spanish succeeded in capturing Manco's sister-wife, Cura Ocllo; Gonzalo Pizarro raped her and kept her at his palace in Casana.
+The Spaniards had her murdered in 1539.

 Death

 After many guerrilla battles in the mountainous regions of Vilcabamba, Manco was murdered in 1544 in the Inca center of Vitcos by supporters of Diego de Almagro who had previously assassinated Francisco Pizarro and who were in hiding under Manco's protection.
 They in turn were all killed by Manco's soldiers.

 Manco was succeeded by his son Sayri Tupaq.
 Manco Inca had several sons, including Sayri Tupaq, Titu Cusi, and Túpac Amaru.

+Manco's body was preserved at Vilcabamba in a Temple of the Sun.